 Where do I park?

 We are a rural church, and our parking lot is basically the lawn.
 When you come down the driveway, you will pass the church building (it is the first building that you pass when coming down the driveway).
 Immediately after that you will see a parking area to your right.
 If you drive a little further, there is the fellowship hall to the left, and people just park in front of that as well.
-You are a spiritual sister or brother that we have not met yet, but we are family, fellow children of God.
-So park "anywhere," come on in, and make yourself at home.
+So park "anywhere," come on in, and make yourself at home!

 What to Expect

 The unfamiliarity of visiting a new church can be an uncomfortable experience.
 You don’t know anybody but everyone else knows each other!
 However, knowing what to expect helps ease the uncomfortability of the unknown.
 Awkwardness is normal in an unfamiliar place, but as you will find out, you don’t ever need to feel awkward around here!
-We are simply family that haven't met yet.
+We are simply family that you haven't met yet.
 Here you have a loving church family that you can look to whether you are just visiting one time or whether you want to stay for a while!
 Our doors are open and we are already all family, fellow children of our heavenly Father, and we look forward to meet you!
+If you have any questions just ask one of the people with the usher or other name tags.
+No one will pressure you into membership.
+If you are interested in membership at some point just speak to the priest or to one of the parish council members.
+Worship is very God-centered and we follow a rule of trying not to talk during the Liturgy as it is a dialogue with God so don't be surprised if no one greets you until after the Liturgy.
+Small children belong just as much in Church as do adults, and they sometimes make children small children noises and that is ok.

 What Sunday Looks like